We hope you enjoy your time with us, and return often to visit!

 Penn State encourages individuals with disabilities to participate in its programs and activities.
 If you anticipate needing special accommodations or have questions about the physical access provided, please visit the front office or contact the center at 814-863-2000 before your visit.

 Groups of 12 or more require advanced scheduling and a nominal fee.

 Note to Dog Owners

-Due to blue-green alga, a plant growing in Lake Perez that is toxic and potentially fatal to animals, pets are prohibited on the grounds of Stone Valley Recreation Area, which surrounds Shaver’s Creek Environmental Center.
+Dogs are prohibited in the raptor center at Shaver’s Creek to protect the wellbeing of our resident birds.
+Additionally, due to the possibility of a blue-green alga growing in Lake Perez that is toxic and potentially fatal to animals, pets are prohibited on the grounds of Stone Valley Recreation Area.

 Science Projects and Removing Wildlife from the Water